To,

 3. FUTURE OUTLOOK:

-With a larger base of the order book to begin FY25, the roadmap is
+With a larger base of the order book to begin Financial Year 2025-26,

-quite steady to deliver higher growth in the coming years.
-The company plans to further
+the roadmap is quite steady to deliver higher growth in the coming years.
+The company

-growth systematically to build over the larger base.
-The company aims to grow the order
+plans to further growth systematically to build over the larger base.
+The company aims to

-book much faster from hereon, considering the growth visible in the CAPEX cycle across
+grow the order book much faster from hereon, considering the growth visible in the CAPEX

 Further, the Company focuses on building a strong reputation as a